zauri-khutsishvili/suite-landing-page/README.md

-# Frontend Mentor - Meet landing page solution
+# Frontend Mentor - Suite landing page solution

 This is a solution to the [Suite landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/suite-landing-page-tj_eaU-Ra).